robric/wiki-contrail-controller/Contrail:-Project-Overview.md

 2. What tests do you run before code gets merged via Contrail CI?

    Contrail CI is evolving continuously.
 Currently it does build for CentOS, Ubuntu 12.04 & 14.04.
 It runs Unit tests on those builds.
-Then it installs JuniperOpenstack and runs few basic tests covering basic functionality around Virtual network, policies and packet forwarding.
+Then it installs Contrail Cloud and runs few basic tests covering basic functionality around Virtual network, policies and packet forwarding.
 For more detail refer to this [document](https://github.com/Juniper/contrail-controller/wiki/OpenContrail-Continuous-Integration-(CI)).

 3. I am an application developer.
 Where can I find documentation on Contrail APIs?